flutter/website/src/development/tools/hot-reload.md

 A code change has a visible effect only if the modified Dart code is run again after the change.
-Specifically, a hot reload causes all of the existing widgets to rebuild.
+Specifically, a hot reload causes all the existing widgets to rebuild.
 Only code involved in the rebuilding of the widgets is automatically re-executed.
 The `main()` and `initState()` functions, for example, are not run again.

 ## Special cases